metno/ansible-role-user/README.md

 Version
 -------

+* `3.1.0` --- Refactor and add support for root-owned authorized_keys
 * `3.0.1` --- Make `exclusive` an option, not hardcoded.
 * `3.0.0` --- Add Ansible-core 2.16.
 Removed support for Ubuntu xenial and bionic
 * `2.2.0` --- added support for Ubuntu 24.04